Rhonda R. Allery – email@example.com

 The agency will strive to be responsible and efficient stewards of all resources.

-In 2008, the Lakes Social Service District has 29 authorized/budgeted positions.
-Personnel include a County Director, a child care licensor, social workers, eligibility workers, homemakers, and a variety of support staff.
+In 2015, the Lakes Social Service District has 29 authorized/budgeted positions.
+Personnel include a County Director, a child care licensor, social workers, family service specialists, eligibility workers, homemakers, and a variety of support staff.

 Civil Rights Statement: